 Should exigent circumstances arise, the IRB Chair may request the formation of a special IRB committee.
 The special IRB committee must be comprised of a minimum of 5 members or alternate members of the standing IRB committees and must meet all of the requirements for IRB committee membership as addressed under Chapter 7.

 The IRB Executive Committee (Committee F)

-The IRB Executive Committee (Committee F) is a fully constituted IRB comprised of the following voting members: the IRB Chair, the IRB Vice Chairs, Director of Regulatory Affairs, Associate Director of Education, Regulatory Affairs Specialist, and at least one nonscientific member and one non-affiliated member.
-Consultants to the Committee include: Legal Counsel of the University of Pittsburgh and the UPMC, representatives from the Education and Compliance Office for Human Subject Research and the Co-Director of the Research Conduct and Compliance Office.
+The IRB Executive Committee (Committee F) is a fully constituted IRB comprised of the following voting members: the IRB Chair, the IRB Vice Chairs, HRPO Director, HRPO Associate Director Regulatory Affairs Specialist, and at least one nonscientific member and one non-affiliated member.
+Consultants to the Committee include: Legal Counsel of the University of Pittsburgh and UPMC, representatives from the Education and Compliance Office for Human Subject Research and the Co-Director of the Research Conduct and Compliance Office.

 The IRB Executive Committee is responsible for decisions, directives and sanctions related to known or suspected problems in the conduct of human subject research.
-This body is also responsible for the development and implementation of appropriate policies, procedures and guidelines directed at human subject protections and the functions and activities of the IRB.
+This body is also responsible for the review and approval of appropriate policies, procedures and guidelines directed at human subject protections and the functions and activities of the IRB.

 Subcommittees and Task Forces

-The Psychosocial Advisory Committee was formed to serve as a liaison between the HRPO and investigators in the Provost’s area schools as well as others engaged in psychosocial research.
-The Committee is comprised of at least five members selected jointly by the Vice Provost for Research and the Vice Provost for Research Conduct and Compliance.
-Members should be faculty or staff actively engaged in psychosocial research and in good standing with the IRB and RCCO.
+The Social and Behavioral Advisory Committee was formed to serve as a liaison between HRPO and investigators in the Provost’s area schools as well as others engaged in social and behavioral research.
+The Committee is comprised of at least five members selected jointly by the Vice Chancellor for Research Conduct and Compliance.
+Members should be faculty or staff actively engaged in social and behavioral research and in good standing with the IRB and RCCO.
 This Committee will meet at the discretion of the Committee chair.